ruped24/autovpn2/README.md

 > How can I get a list of Connetable countries without goinng to [vpngate.net](https://www.vpngate.net/en/) website.

-You can use the [vpngate-x86_64.AppImage](https://github.com/ruped24/autovpn2/releases/tag/v1.0) utility go fetch the connectable list of countries.
+You can use the [vpngate-x86_64.AppImage](https://github.com/ruped24/autovpn2/releases/tag/v1.0) utility to go fetch the connectable list of countries.

 > How to fix my DNS leak?